hapv3/neural-compiler/OPTIONS.md

 ### Verbose Config

 Verbose system configuration and memory mode.
-If no `--system-config` or `--memory-mode` CLI options are specified then the `internal-default` values will be displayed.
+If no `--system-config` or `--memory-mode` CLI options are specified then default values will be displayed.

 ```bash
 vela network.tflite --verbose-config